pablodecm/phd_thesis/src/103_chapter_3.md

 basic structure, which is fundamental for simplyfing the statistical treatment of particle collider observations and simulations, and was already hinted at in [Section @sec:main_obs] when discussing the possible outcomes of fundamental proton-proton interactions.
-The aforementioned reflection is that the underlying process generating $\boldsymbol{x}$ can be treated as a *mixture model*, which can be expressed as the probabilistic composition of samples from multiple probabilistic
+The underlying process generating $\boldsymbol{x}$ can be treated as a *mixture model*, which can be expressed as the probabilistic composition of samples from multiple probabilistic